-Crawling Module Monitoring
+Monitor the Crawling Module

-About Crawling Module Updates
+About Crawling Module updates

-Review the Activity Regarding the Crawling Module
+Review the activity regarding the Crawling Module

 Depending on the situation, the Crawling Module page can display different messages.
 Use the table below as a reference.
-For further information on the Crawling Module components, see Components.

 The Crawling Module is working smoothly.
 No action required.

-Update the Crawling Module to ensure it keeps operating smoothly (see Updates).|
+Update the Crawling Module to ensure it keeps operating smoothly.

-The Crawling Module has stopped working because one or more components are obsolete.
-Update the Crawling Module as soon as possible to ensure that the search results in your Coveo-powered search page reflect your actual data (see Updates).|
+The Crawling Module has stopped working because it is obsolete.
+Update the Crawling Module as soon as possible to ensure that the search results in your Coveo-powered search page reflect your actual data.

-The Crawling Module is installed, but it does not provide Coveo Cloud with any content.
-Create a source to make your on-premises data searchable in your Coveo-powered search page (see Supported Content).|
+The Crawling Module is installed, but it doesn’t provide Coveo with any content.
+Create a source to make your on-premises data searchable in your Coveo-powered search page.

-See Sources: Required Privileges for the additional privileges required to add and edit Crawling Module sources.
+See Sources: required privileges for the additional privileges required to add and edit Crawling Module sources.

 View the Crawling Module page